ANNOYING AND ACCOSTING PERSONS

 In order to prove a defendant guilty of annoying or accosting a person, the Commonwealth must prove the following four elements of the offense beyond a reasonable doubt (ALL):

-To prove the first element of the offense, the Commonwealth must prove beyond a reasonable doubt EITHER that the defendant committed a disorderly act (or acts) OR that he or she used disorderly language.
+- Defendant committed a disorderly act OR that he or she used disorderly language.

 Similar but separate offenses include (ALL):